gtm1235/NFT-Marketplace_Solidity_React/README.md

 npm run start
 ```

-For truffle tests and console please consult the official Truffle documentaion for updates.
+For truffle tests and console please consult the official Truffle documentation for updates.